daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Python 3.7.6
 ```

-If instead you see `Python 2.7.X` you installed the wrong version.
+> Note: If instead you see `Python 2.7.X` you installed the wrong version.
 Uninstall the Miniconda you just installed (which usually lives in the `/opt` directory), and try the installation again, selecting **Python 3.7**.

-## Python packages
+## Essential Python packages

 We also prefer to use packages on the conda-forge channel, so we set that to the default by typing the following in the terminal: